igarwood/NHP_fibers/README.md

 - pmc_noic: Recordings in the premotor cortex with no intracranial infusion (n = 4)
 - put_GABA: Recording in the putamen with intracranial GABA infusion
 - pmc_noic: Recordings in the putamen with no intracranial infusion.

+Device data is stored in device_data.zip (see README_code.md for more information) Additionally, we provide preprocessed data in experimental_data/data_for_fooof and processed_data (see README_code.md for more information)
 Further detail regarding experimental details can be found in the associated manuscript (Garwood, et al.)

-## Description of the data and file structure
+## Description of experimental data and file structure

 Each data file contains 2 variables and 4 structures:
 Variables: